 This is the VICE Interview.
 Each week we ask a different famous and/or interesting person the same set of questions in a bid to peek deep into their psyche.

 At 18, she formed Mor, a trashy band, and toured Europe and New York, playing at squats.
 She loved 80s hardcore and got heavily into left politics, spending her free time campaigning and attending rallies.
-Realizing she had to go solo and switch to electropop, she began project MØ (pronounced halfway between "muhh" and a cow noise).
-Her debut No Mythologies To Follow came out in 2014 and captured the confusion of being a young adult along with massive bass and pulsing synths, via pop choruses of Spice Girls-level catchiness.
+Realizing she had to go solo and switch to electropop, she began project MØ.
+Her debut, _No Mythologies to Follow _,__ came out in 2014 and captured the confusion of being a young adult along with massive bass and pulsing synths, via pop choruses of Spice Girls–level catchiness.
 Now she's co-writing Major Lazer songs and has just released a song with them and Justin Bieber.

 Just before her Diplo-produced second album drops, we met her in Rough Trade and shared a weird avocado toast thing and talked about being scared by everything.

 How many people have been in love with you?

 Maybe six or eight.
 Some of those were when I was young, and when you're 16, you know it's not forever.
 It's a little easier for me to attract people now—I think back to when you're younger and fall for people in bands, even though you barely know them.
 I've been with my boyfriend for two and a half years, and he's a musician himself and super down to earth.
 Ever since I was 19, I've been in a relationship, to be honest.
 I always go from one to another, for some weird reason, and I always find someone where I connect on a personal level.

 Why did you break up with your first boyfriend or girlfriend?